vh21/fuego/docs/QuickstartGuide.rst

 on my machine.
 This is the main step that is building the docker container.

-When you run the 'docker-start-container.sh' script, the terminal where this is run will be placed at a shell prompt, as the root user, inside the docker container.
+When you run the 'start.sh' script, the terminal where this is run will be placed at a shell prompt, as the root user, inside the docker container.
 The container will run until you exit this shell.
 You should leave it running for the duration of your testing.